 Yellow-spotted trevally, Carangoides orthogrammus

-Humpnose bigeye break (sub-adult), Monotaxis grandoculis
+Humpnose bigeye bream (sub-adult), Monotaxis grandoculis

 Pearly monocle bream, Scolopsis margaritifer